mallorybulkley/citi-bike-visualization/README.md

 **Bonus Features**

-* Add more information to filter by day of week, weather, etc.
+* Add a backend and more information to filter by day of week, weather, etc.
-* Use the live Citi Bike API feed to show trips in real-time